Internship Courses at the Master level

 Students must early on begin planning for, and pursuing internship opportunities.
 The Department is not responsible for securing placements.
 In particular, internships must meet the following criteria:

 - The internship is relevant to peace and conflict studies at the MSSc level.
 Previous internships are not accepted in lieu of, or applied retroactively.

 - The internship takes place within the academic calendar dates and entails the appropriate, required number of working weeks: 20 weeks for 30 credits; or 10 weeks for 15 credits.
-Note: the term is divided into two 10 weeks periods and exact dates are between end of August and mid-October, and early November to mid-January.
 Students should consult the university academic calendar.

 - The internship hosting institution requires full-time work on behalf of the student.

 - The internship does not entail travel to, or habitation in an area or territory that is on the ‘no-go’ list of non-essential travel published by the Swedish Ministry of Foreign Affairs.

 - The internship is scheduled so that the student/intern is ready to actively participate in the Master’s thesis course starting on the first Monday of the following Spring Term, in January.

 All internships are graded (Pass/Fail) for academic credit, based on the submission of a final student report, and an evaluation letter from the internship institution supervisor.

 Before applying for an internship